telerik/xaml-docs/controls/radbook/overview.md

 ---
 title: Overview
-page_title: Use animated flipping of pages or a hard-cover effect to recreate the physical book experience.
+page_title: This article gives a general overview and lists the key features of the RadBook control.
 description: Overview
-slug: radbook-visual-structure
+slug: radbook-overview
 tags: overview, radbook
 published: True
 position: 0